Close Menu

 This is more of a formal or literary term, meaning very small or shortened in size.

-See also Unlocking the Opposite of Relic: A Deep Dive into Language and Context
+See also The Opposite of Yielding: A Deep Dive into Antonyms and Usage in English Grammar

 Key Differences and Usage Contexts